What Is a Plug Weld and How Is It Done?

 3 Gauge Hole spacing

 Recheck alignment before you strike an arc.
-Precise setup keeps your welds sound and your work free.
+Precise setup keeps your welds sound and your work controlled.

 Torch Access Space